will-thompson-k/deeplearning-nlp-models/notebooks/gpt/README.md

 ability to help learn useful things (see notes on word2vec embeddings [here](../word2vec/README.md)).
 Motivated by this, they hypothesized LMs as the ultimate self-supervised models that could ultimately be applied as transfer learners.

+Unlike embeddings, language models have the ability to capture the *contextual* meaning of a word.
+For instance, a language model can differentiate between the meaning of bear in "the right to bear arms" and "I saw a black bear".

 ### The GPT Approach